mar-naseer/mar-naseer/README.md

 💼 LinkedIn: https://www.linkedin.com/in/marnaseer/

-✨ Always open to collaboration, learning, and exciting opportunities in Python, Data Science, and Software Engineering.
+✨ I'm Optimist and always open to collaboration, learning, and exciting opportunities in Python, Data Science, and Software Engineering.

 <!---
 mar-naseer/mar-naseer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.